marcpaterno/y3_cluster_cpp/README.md

 Note that we have several types of installation

-1. Below is the docker installation: put everything inside a docker container and use that to work
+1. Below is the docker installation: put everything inside a docker container

-2. The [Native Install](https://bitbucket.org/mpaterno/y3_cluster_cpp/wiki/Native_macOS_build) lets you install natively on a Mac.
-You do have a Mac, don't you?
-(But we don't judge).
+2. The link [Native Install](https://bitbucket.org/mpaterno/y3_cluster_cpp/wiki/Native_macOS_build) lets you install natively on a Mac.
+(You do have a mac, don't you?
+But we don't judge.)

 3. Not yet documented is a native install on linux